tomazon/golden-douay-rheims/README.md

 ## Why

-I can sit comfortably while reading my 1941 Douay-Rheims Bible or while reading my reprint of a 1909 Clemintine Vulgate in latin [https://www.churchlatin.com/].
+I can sit comfortably while reading my 1941 Douay-Rheims Bible or while reading my reprint[^1] of a 1909 Clemintine Vulgate in latin.

 As I try to improve my latin, I find it unweildy to side with both open on my lap.
-Baronius Press [https://www.baronius.com/] publishes a marvilious parallel bible.
+Baronius Press[^2] publishes a marvilious parallel bible.

 But I'm looking for something more portable.